paulo-carvalho93/ecommerce_reactjs/README.md

 You need to set the API keys from [Commerce.JS](https://commercejs.com/) and [Stripe](https://stripe.com/).
 Just make your account at both APIs and copy the public key from Sandbox of each one.

-After that, just create an .env file and input the follow enviroment variables inside:
+After that, just create a .env file and input the following environment variables inside:

 ```sh
   $ REACT_APP_CHEC_PUBLIC_KEY=YOUR_KEY